balenaltd/handbook/Architecture-Calls.md

 ### Using the #architecture Flowdock tag

-Many interesting technical discussions often produce very long threads that are difficult to follow, so what we do  instead is have a call, keep meeting minutes and come up with an action plan.
-There are no hard-defined rules on when a Flowdock thread should be discussed in an architecture call, but if you think it should, the process to bring it up is to send a Flowdock reply, ideally in a Flowdock thread that has context of the discussion, and use the following convention:
+Many interesting technical discussions often produce very long threads that are difficult to follow.
+Also, we've found that it's more efficient to have all core architects present and discuss solutions through till we find a way forward.

+There are no hard-defined rules on when an issue should be discussed in an architecture call, but if you think it should, the process to bring it up is to simply send a Flowdock message, ideally in a Flowdock thread that has context of the discussion, and use the following convention:

 ```
 #architecture [brief description] cc [pings to people who need to attend or be kept in the loop]